B.C. by Mastroianni and Hart for January 30, 2022

 20. Zh7uxue

-GreggW Premium Member over 2 years ago
+GreggW Premium Member almost 3 years ago

 Since they mentioned M. C. Escher that would appear to support the speculation of some that “B.C.” is not in fact set in prehistoric times but in a post-nuclear holocaust world.
 The dinosaurs are mutant lizards of course.